ascepor/TODOLIST/README.md

 I have created these backend project using Django rest framework and used CRUD operations.

-To run the project install all requirements from requirement.txt and write python manage.py runserver
+To run the project install all requirements from requirement.txt and write python manage.py runserver on terminal.